Clean Boats, Clean Waters

 Our program began as a proactive effort to prevent the introduction of all aquatic invasive species (AIS) from entering the lake.
 Hot water, high pressure decontamination stations have been shown to be the most effective in removing and/or killing a host of AIS.
 Basic decontamination protocol entails a power washing treatment of all high risk areas of a watercraft with hot water for a minimum of ten seconds.
 The temperature and methods used are effective against a host of different species, but are safe for watercraft hulls, motors, pumps, and other equipment when used properly.
 Our Boat Wash Coordinator, and many SLA Board of Directors along with our Greeter staff attend annual training workshops provided by the experts from the Vermont Department of Environmental Conservation.

 Our friendly staff of Greeters are stewards of the lake who welcome and educate visiting lake-users about the harmful effects of AIS and the steps that can be taken to prevent the spread while offering assistance with courtesy watercraft inspections and free boat washes to stop invasive species introductions.
-Typically the inspection process takes 2-5 minutes, with little inconvenience to boaters as they launch or retrieve their watercraft.
+Depending on the size of the watercraft, typically the inspection and decontamination process takes 3-10 minutes, with little inconvenience to boaters as they launch or retrieve their watercraft.

 The assembly of our popular boat wash station upcycles an old horse trailer rebuilt to house our hot water tank.
 The trailer also serves as a cozy shelter for our Greeter’s while on duty, complete with a desk top, chairs, data collection materials and educational literature for lake-users on the importance of AIS spread prevention to help protect this lake and all other waterbodies.

-The Shadow Lake Association strongly encourages the washing of all watercraft (including kayaks, canoes, paddle boards and other non-motorized boats) before entering the lake to reduce the risk of transporting Eurasion watermilfoil (Myriophyllum spicatum) and other aquatic invasive species to Shadow Lake.
+The Shadow Lake Association strongly encourages the washing of all watercraft (including kayaks, canoes, paddle boards and other non-motorized boats) before entering and upon exiting Shadow Lake to reduce the risk of transporting Eurasion watermilfoil (Myriophyllum spicatum) and all other aquatic invasive species.

 Prevention is the Key!